Skip to Content

 The selection process

-Our list of the most gay friendly Arab countries in the world is based on our first-hand experience as well as cross-referencing the countries against the latest Spartacus Gay Travel Index.
-We also looked at other factors, in particular, whether homosexuality is legal, or if proactive steps are being taken to legalize it.
+Our list of the most gay friendly Arab countries in the world is based on our first-hand experience as well as cross-referencing their LGBTQ laws, such as whether homosexuality is legal, or if proactive steps are being taken to legalize it.
 In addition, we were impressed by countries in the Arab world that have allowed any LGBTQ events to take place publicly.

 With thanks to the handsome Zakar twins for the cover photo.